jonasw234/shellver/README.md

 # Changes from the original
 - Upgraded to Python 3
 - Automatically spawn listener for msfvenom payloads
-- Use [msfpc](https://github.com/g0tmi1k/msfpc) instead of msfvenom for easier reuse
+- Use [msfpc](https://github.com/g0tmi1k/msfpc) instead of msfvenom for easier reuse (if functionality exists, otherwise recreates its behavior)
 - Color coding for each different OS shell
 - Reordered payloads a bit (at the beginning are only Linux payloads)
 - No longer use Google DNS to find out LAN IP